sochriscoded/canyon.nvim/README.md

 # canyon.nvim
-An Neovim Theme Based on Arches National Park
+A Neovim Theme Based on Arches National Park